 An organized life is fundamental to success, whether you are a student, a working professional, or a busy executive.
-If you struggle to get things done because of an unorganized life, here are eight practical steps you can take you to help you put your life back on track.
+If you struggle to get things done because of an unorganized life, here are eight practical steps you can take to help you put your life back on track.

 First Things First, Compartmentalize Your Life

 An organized lifestyle begins with compartmentalizing your life and setting goals around the key roles you play.
 We have different areas of our lives competing for our time and attention.
 The key to an organized life is to avoid allocating an inordinate amount of time in one aspect at the expense of another.
-For example, spending too much out with friends will take time away from your family, and vice versa.
+For example, spending too much time out with friends will take time away from your family, and vice versa.

 Imagine your life a giant pie with 168 slices.
 How do you want to spend it?
 You don’t need to follow this process to the letter, but use it as a technique to keep you accountable for how you use your time.